dzhem911/dzhem911/README.md

 ### 👋 Glad to see you on this page.
-I hope you find something interesting here
+I'm full-stack developer.
+Hope you find something interesting here

 ### Languages & Tools
 | Techonologies                                                                                                                                                            | Description | Tools                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |